Adapting to the New Normal: How Buyer-Broker Commissions are Shaping the Market Post-NAR Settlement

 Generally, buyers must sign an agreement with the real estate agent that represents their interests.
 While they may ask the seller to pay concessions to offset that amount, the agreement will obligate transferees to compensate their agent (in a buying scenario), if the seller does not agree.

-If contracting with an agent referred by NEI and the seller decides not to cover the buyer agent compensation, the Company will provide assistance with the employee’s obligation.
+If contracting with a referred buyer agent and the seller decides not to cover the buyer agent compensation for the employee, companies may provide assistance with the employee’s obligation.
+The type of assistance may include:

-• Typical new home closing costs and the agent’s commission normal for the area
+- Typical new home closing costs, including the agent’s commission normal for the area

 After closing on the new home, employees must submit the Buyer Agency Agreement, the Closing Disclosure statement and a Relocation Expense Report to NEI for reimbursement.